 company.
 When customers show up without cash, Whitfield uses her Android phone to process their credit card payments with a system called Square.
 It lets her swipe the cards on her phone, and email or text receipts to customers.

-Whitfield says that at first, she used an iPhone for these transactions.
-But then she made the switch to Android.
+Whitfield says that at first, she used an iPhone for the transactions.
+But then she switched to Android.

 "Anybody can take their software, break it down, analyze it, see how it works," Bray says.
-It allows Android to get apps to its market with remarkable speed.
-So, when Apple introduced the voice-recognition technology Siri, on the iPhone 4S, Android wasn't far behind.
+It allows Google to get apps to its Android market with remarkable speed.
+So when Apple introduced the voice-recognition technology Siri on the iPhone 4S, Android wasn't far behind.

 "There's this guy in Bangalore, thought that [Siri] was cool," Bray says. "[He] tried to create a knockoff, which he called Iris.
 Within a day or two of Siri, people started to get a crude imitation."

-But the Android app market is also something like the Wild Wild West, Bray says.
+But the Android app market is also something like the Wild, Wild West, Bray adds.

 "Google tells you outright — 'We don't do any kind of testing to make sure this app is safe,' " Bray says.
-That means malware and spyware can make it onto Android phones, through apps.
-It's a problem Apple doesn't have, because they test their apps.
+That means malware and spyware can make it onto Android phones through apps.
+It's a problem Apple doesn't have because it tests its apps.